micmejia/bible-dump/AMPC/Genesis/Gen 12.md

-Now there was a famine in the land, and Abram [^b]went down into Egypt to live temporarily, for the famine in the land was oppressive (intense and grievous).
+Now there was a famine in the land, and Abram went down into Egypt to live temporarily, for the famine in the land was oppressive (intense and grievous).